 I had learned some of the procedure and said, “Go, Contact.”

-"This is K4TLQ, Mitch in Talladega, Alabama.
-I'm sure glad to here someone out there.
-Where are you folks?"
+“This is K4TLQ, Mitch in Talladega, Alabama.
+I’m sure glad to hear someone out there.
+Where are you folks?”

-"Mitch, this is Jack.
-We're located in west central Georgia south of I-20.
+“Mitch, this is Jack.
+We’re located in west central Georgia south of I-20.
 My family came through fairly well.
 My wife, Shirley, is a ham and we are using ham radio to communicate with others.
-On the air with us are Ted, who lives in our area, Charlie in Columbia, South Carolina, Tom in Montgomery with his son, Jack in Pooler, Georgia, near Savannah, and Fred in Macon, Georgia.
-The only one missing is Robert from northern Mississippi who was headed this way.
+On the air with us are Ted, who lives in our area, Charlie in Columbia, South Carolina, Tom in Montgomery with his son, Jack in Pooler, Georgia, near Savannah, and Fred in Macon.
+The only one missing is Robert from northern Mississippi who was headed this way when we last talked to him.
 We get together at this time each evening.
-We are looking for other survivors to better understand our common situation and to help each other know there is someone still around in the world."
+We are looking for other survivors to better understand our common situation and to help each other know there is someone still around in the world.”